timcharper/enelson.github.io/Behavior-Parameterization.md

 }
 ```

-But what if someone wanted to filter if the weight was `>=` than the weight, not less than?
-And then later, what if someone wanted to filter out dogs of a certain weight *AND* a certain color?
-You see where this is going.
-The combinations can become unwieldy and you can't resort to writing a new method each time you need more options.
+Now, suppose you wanted to filter if the weight was `>=` than the weight, not less than?
+And then, later, suppose you needed filter out dogs of a certain weight *AND* a certain color?
+Oh, and let's filter cats, and then let's also support a handful of additional cat filtering options.
+Pretty soon, we have pages and pages full of filter methods to test and maintain; do we feel happy?
+The answer is no.

-Plus, what if we want to filter out animals of type 'Cat'?
-What will we do?
-Write a new method called `filterCats`?
-And then write more methods for cat filters with many filtering options?

-What would be nice is to take an approach similar to what we were doing with type parameterization where we put in a place holder for the filter behavior and let the user fill in the details later.
-We've seen that we can't possibly think up all the scenarios that a user would need for our methods, so why not just allow them to tell us?
-Enter in behavior parameterization.

-But how does one do this?
-Generics make this easy for types, but how do you put a place holder in for behavior?
-This is facilitated by functional interfaces.
+Since we've seen that we can't possibly think up all the scenarios that a user would need to filter animals, wouldn't it be great if we could just write a single `filter` method, and then let THEM provide the behavior via a parameter?
+Kind of like, **behavior parameterization**?

-## Functional Interfaces
+## Enter Functional Interfaces as Behavior Parameters

-A functional interface is very simple: it's just an interface with one non-default and non-static method.
+A functional interface is very simple: it's just an interface with one non-default, non-static method.
 Seems kind of weird right?
 Like a waste of typing to create an interface with just one method.
 But it'll soon be clear why this structure is important when we get to the section of lambda expressions.

 You may not realize it, but you've already been using functional interfaces.
 Some examples are: `Runnable` and `Callable`, each containing just one method.
 Java 8 introduced some very important functional interfaces: `Function<T,R>`, `Predicate<T>`, `Consumer<T>`, `Supplier<T>` to name just a few.

 In order to look for a better definition of our `filter()` method, we're going to focus on the `Predicate<T>` interface.
-This interface has a single non-default and non-static method defined as:
+This interface has a single non-default, non-static method defined as:

 ```java
 boolean test(T t);